NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 A new monitor brand is clearly needed to identify this range of patient monitors to set them apart.

-Users should aware the mandatory need for electrical safety of monitored patients
+Beware the mandatory need for electrical safety of monitored patients

 When networking a patient to a hardwired Ethernet network, the typical non-isolated Ethernet from NIHON KOHDEN is a danger to patient electrical safety.
 Network Isolation Units are mandatory to ensure safety of patient from electrical shocks.